MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-install-on-windows.md

 If any of the following cases exist, update your firewall manually:

+-   Whenever you want DeployR to be accessible from another machine, edit the rules as described above in this topic.

 -   Whenever you use **non-default port numbers** for communications between DeployR and its dependencies, add those port numbers instead of those in the table above.